MicrosoftDocs/xamarin-docs/docs/ios/platform/homekit.md

 You should also monitor the Home Manager’s `DidAddHome` and `DidRemoveHome` events and update the app's user interface as required.

 > [!IMPORTANT]
-> **NOTE:** The `AlertView.PresentOKAlert` method used in the sample code above is a helper class in the HomeKitIntro application that makes working with the iOS Alerts easier.
+> The `AlertView.PresentOKAlert` method used in the sample code above is a helper class in the HomeKitIntro application that makes working with the iOS Alerts easier.

 ## Finding New Accessories